Distilling lessons from RRfW programme into policy and regulatory recommendations.

 The policy impact project looked to review and consolidate relevant outputs from the RRfW programme under a number of common themes:

 - Gaps in knowledge in relation to policy

-The project aims to highlight the potential for optimising the management of industrial wastes for both economic, environmental and social benefits.
-Findings will be communicated via policy notes focussing on two areas:
+The project aimed to highlight the potential for optimising the management of industrial wastes for both economic, environmental and social benefits.
+Findings were communicated via policy and practice notes focussing on two areas:

-Collaboration is key to the success of this work and the policy team at RRfW aims to engage relevant stakeholders throughout the process to understand where RRfW research fits in the policy and regulatory landscape.
 The RRfW programme aims to promote waste and resource efficiency to ministers and policy makers from across government.
 This is in growing recognition that efficient waste management is not just an environmental issue, but has an important role in the transition to a circular economy.
 As well as the policy and practice notes presented above, a joint policy event was held in the autumn of 2018 in conjunction with the All-Parliamentary Sustainable Resource Group: please see our blog of the meeting for further details.